The 47th IEEE Semiconductor Interface Specialists Conference (SISC) was held in the Catamaran Hotel, San Diego, CA, on December 7-10, 2016, i.e.,

 The first SISC meeting was held in 1965 and attendance was by invitation.

-and meets just before the IEDM.
+right after the IEDM.
 An important goal of the conference is

 to provide an environment that encourages interplay between scientific